 Higher cost clicks generally have more value to you – a user who is more engaged with what you are selling.
-This one of the many reasons why CPC campaigns, although intuitively great, are paradoxically annoying as the less clicks you get from your budget the better it is in a lot of ways.
+This is one of the many reasons why CPC campaigns, although intuitively great, are paradoxically annoying as the fewer clicks you get from your budget the better it is in a lot of ways.

 The CPC equation is: